 After graduation, Adil went to work full-time, while also earning his Ph.D., and eventually established his own small business.
 Working with local developers, Adil helped revitalize abandoned and foreclosed homes and commercial buildings throughout Dayton, reducing crime and lifting property values and hope along the way.

 Adil continued to challenge himself and learn new skills and industries, and co-founded a transportation and logistics company in Dayton, which grew from just two trucks to twenty trucks in just three years – creating 30 local jobs.
 This experience gives Adil unique insight to make sure Dayton capitalizes on its geographical advantage at the intersection of I-70 and I-75.
-Right now Adil is preparing for his Ohio real estate license.
+Adil Baguirov is a notary public and is affiliated with a local realty firm - both of which are important for better understanding of County Recorder's responsibilities.
 Without doubt our region would benefit from having an elected official who is not a career politician but has real skills, experience and education in the biggest sectors of local economy – be it education, transportation and logistics, healthcare, technology and real estate.

 Adil set straight to work restoring trust, accountability, and transparency, and helping take DPS from all too common “F” to an “A” on the state report card, fixing transportation, and making all students better prepared for college or career via his signature one-to-one technology initiative - all of this in just one term on the Board of Education.